-Subject to consideration of the information in the private session of the meeting, Cabinet will be asked to:
+Subject to consideration of the information in the private session of the meeting, Cabinet are recommended to:

-- 3.1 Award the contract for the provision of an Internal Audit and Risk Management service to Mazars LLP from 1 July 2020 until 31 March 2022 (with the option to extend for 2 further 12 month periods). - 3.2 Delegate authority to the Executive Director of Resources and Transformation to enter into a new contract to deliver the Internal Audit and Risk Management Service by using the most appropriate procedures and to subsequently authorise the sealing of any deeds, contracts or other related documents for the provision of such services. - 3.3 Delegate authority to the Executive Director of Resources and Transformation to vary the contract during the contractual period to ensure the Council continues to achieve value for money and the services continue to meet the corporate priorities.
+- 3.1 Award the contract for the provision of an Internal Audit Service to Mazars LLP from 1 April 2024 until 31 March 2026 (with the option to extend for 2 further 12 month periods). - 3.2 Delegate authority to the Executive Director of Resources and Transformation to enter into a new contract to deliver the Internal Audit Service by using the most appropriate procedures and to subsequently authorise the sealing of any deeds, contracts or other related documents for the provision of such services. - 3.3 Delegate authority to the Executive Director of Resources and Transformation to vary the contract during the contractual period to ensure the Council continues to achieve value for money and the services continue to meet corporate priorities.